The Project Finance Law Review: Islamic Finance

 The istisnah is also commonly found in project financings as well as other contexts.
 Unlike the ijarah, it is more suited to financing an asset that is yet to be built or developed.
-Under this structure, a contractor undertakes to construct or develop an asset, and in return receives payment from the financier, either in the form of an upfront advance or phased payments over the course of the construction period.
-On completion, and provided certain specifications are met, the contractor delivers the asset to the financier who sells (or leases) it immediately on to the project company.
-In practice, this company is often the same entity as or affiliated with the contractor.
+Under this structure, a contractor undertakes to construct or develop an asset and, in return, receives payment from the financier, either in the form of an upfront advance or phased payments over the course of the construction period.
+On completion and provided that certain specifications are met, the contractor delivers the asset to the financier who sells (or leases) it immediately on to the project company.
+In practice, this company is often the same entity as, or affiliated with, the contractor.

 The murabahah is well suited to trade finance scenarios and can be adapted to form a structure that mirrors the effect of a conventional loan without riba (the commodity murabahah).
 Under the traditional murabahah structure, the financier purchases the asset from a supplier then sells it on immediately to the customer in return for a deferred payment.
 This deferred payment includes a mark-up reflecting the amount that would be paid as interest under a conventional facility agreement.

-The mudarabah is suitable for investment ventures in which the financier agrees to have a closer involvement in the project, and is used for shariah-compliant investments.
-It is a joint arrangement in which the financier (known as the rab-al-mal) contributes capital and the other party (the mudarib) is responsible for carrying out the work, usually for a fee.
+The mudarabah is suitable for investment ventures in which the financier agrees to have a closer involvement in the project and is used for shariah-compliant investments.
+It is a joint arrangement in which the financier (rab-al-mal) contributes capital and the other party (mudarib) is responsible for carrying out the work, usually for a fee.
 The parties agree in advance the proportions in which to share any profits between them.

 The rab-al-mal is the only party that assumes the risk of losses resulting from the venture, and any attempts to transfer this risk to the mudarib are likely to be prohibited under shariah principles.
-An example of this is UAE-based issuer Dana Gas, who was arguing that its mudarabah should be unenforceable as the risk of losses was improperly mitigated by a guarantee provided to the rab-al-mal by the mudarib.
+An example of this is the issuer Dana Gas, based in the United Arab Emirates (UAE), who argued that its mudarabah should be unenforceable as the risk of losses was improperly mitigated by a guarantee provided to the rab-al-mal by the mudarib.

 The musharakah is seen as the most suitable vehicle for sharing profits and losses in accordance with shariah principles.
 This is because it involves agreeing the proportions in which profits are shared but agreeing that losses are to be distributed to the parties according to the amount of capital each has invested.
 Control in this arrangement is usually exercised by one of the parties as agreed, though both are entitled do so under the musharakah structure.